shreyasharmamsft/iotairliftlab/step-06-postman-apis/README.md

 \
 ![Sensor 56](../assets/step6_postman_sensor56.png)

-3. You will have to edit the searchspans in the sample queries provided above.
+3. You will have to edit the searchspans in the sample queries provided below.
 You should edit the "to" time in the search span to be today's date and "from" time to be yesterday's date (or any date range in the past for which you have data in your environment).

 ![Edit Searchspan](../assets/step6_postman_searchspan.png)